apache/zeppelin/docs/tutorial/tutorial.md

 #### Data Refine

 Since this tutorial is based on Twitter's sample tweet stream, you must configure authentication with a Twitter account.
 To do this, take a look at [Twitter Credential Setup](https://databricks-training.s3.amazonaws.com/realtime-processing-with-spark-streaming.html#twitter-credential-setup).
 After you get API keys, you should fill out credential related values(`apiKey`, `apiSecret`, `accessToken`, `accessTokenSecret`) with your API keys on following script.

-In case you run Zeppelin server using IDE not through command-line, make sure that you set JVM arguments as `-XX:PermSize=512m -XX:MaxPermSize=512m -Xms256m -Xmx1024m` to prevent out of memory exception.

 This will create a RDD of `Tweet` objects and register these stream data as a table: